dansand/resistance-safe-houses/README.md

 # Resistance Safe Houses

-Collaboration usng gitub and geojson
+Collaboration using gitub and geojson

 ## Step 1: Forking